 Both the UK and Ireland have introduced Postponed VAT accounting in respect of imports into the UK/EU from 1 January 2021 for businesses that are VAT registered in the UK/EU.
 This is aimed at alleviating the cashflow challenges that can be created by accounting for import VAT.
 We have a detailed article all about the use of Postponed VAT accounting.

-From 1 January 2022 this is no longer a requirement.
-It is also no longer necessary to submit Intrastat declarations in respect of goods which are exported from GB to the EU, as is outlined in HMRC Notice 60: Intrastat general guide.
+It is no longer necessary to submit Intrastat declarations in respect of goods which are exported from GB to the EU, as is outlined in HMRC Notice 60: Intrastat general guide.

 Where EU traders trade with GB businesses the rules of trade with a non-EU country will apply.
 Therefore, supplies and movement of taxable goods between Ireland and GB will be subject to the VAT rules on exports and imports.
 Intra-EU rules and simplifications, such as triangulation, will no longer apply to sales between GB and the EU.